ASHP-Software/drugShortagesDoc/README.md

   * **NDC**: String - National Drug Code identifier for this product.
   * **RXCUI**: String - RXCUI identifier for this product
   * **textDescription**: String - Human readable text description of this product.
   * **lastChangeDate**: Int? - Time stamp in Linux epoch in milliseconds on when this product was last added.
 (This field is a recent enhacement and not available for all drug shortage bulletins).
-This field can be used to track when a product is removed also by checking the *availableProducts* field, as products transition between affectedProduct and availableProduct between bulletin versions.
+This field can be used to track when a product is removed also by checking the *availableProducts* field, as products transition between affectedProduct and availableProduct across bulletin versions.

 * **availableProduct** - List of available products for this drug shortage.
 Available products are same drug that is on shortage, but maybe in a different strength or package size.
-This field can be used to track when a product is removed also by checking the *availableProducts* field, as products transition between affectedProduct and availableProduct.
   * **NDC**: String - National Drug Code identifier for this product.
   * **RXCUI**: String - RXCUI identifier for this product.
   * **textDescription**: String - Human readable text description of this product.
   * **lastChangeDate**: Int? - Time stamp in Linux epoch in milliseconds on when this product was last added.
-(This field is a recent enhacement and not available for all drug shortage bulletins) This field can be used to track when a product is removed also by checking the *affectedProducts* field, as products transition between affectedProduct and availableProduct between bulletin versions.
+(This field is a recent enhacement and not available for all drug shortage bulletins) This field can be used to track when a product is removed also by checking the *affectedProducts* field, as products transition between affectedProduct and availableProduct across bulletin versions.

 * **lastRevisedDate**: String - Human readable time stamp of the last revision.